dss99911/dss99911.github.io/_posts/obsidian/2023-12-03-Free Synchronization of Obsidian Notes Between Desktop and Android Devices.md

 **Cons:**
 - If the network connection on both devices is not functioning, synchronization cannot take place.

+## Auto Sync Plan

+Android device <-> Desktop -> Github

+- for synchronization between Android and Desktop, use Syncthing.
+- for backing-up the notes, use [Obsidian Git](https://github.com/denolehov/obsidian-git)

 ## Handling Sync Errors

 When using these notes on Android, be aware that the Android file system does not support certain special characters in file names.
 These include /, <, >, *, ", :, ?, , and |.
 You can remove these characters using the following command: